 However, sometimes internal conflict is just not enough to weave a ratting story, and for that, we employ a compound conflict consisting of internal and external conflicts.

+In simple terms, External conflict is the opposition a character faces in his pursuit towards his goal.
+The friction between the character and external conflict creates drama and moves the plot forward.
 In an external conflict, the character of the story may be struggling against another character, nature, or society.

 External conflicts are often defined in contrast to internal conflict, in which the struggle is between a character and themselves—for example, between selfish and selfless impulses.